 The Loss in the Target block is set to Mean Squared Error (MSE).
 MSE is often used when doing regression, when the target, conditioned on the input, is normally distributed.

 The last Dense block has Nodes set to 1 because we want only one prediction.

 Settings tab in the Inspector

 Navigate to the Settings tab in the Inspector and change the Learning rate to 0.0005.

 Now, it’s time to train the model and see if we’ve come up with a good model.

-Extend experiment with a second input for tabular data
+Run concurrent experiment with a second input for tabular data

-Now it’s time to find out if you can improve the experiment.
+While the first experiment runs you can build and run a concurrent experiment to find out if you can improve the experiment.